Marina Beach RV Resort Review & Rating

-If you like golf, Newport Dunes is about 10 minutes from Marina Beach and there are a couple courses in Corpus - check this golf map to find a course to play.
+If you like golf, Palmilla Beach Golf Club about 10 minutes from Marina Beach and there are a couple courses in Corpus - check this golf map to find a course to play.

 Rockport and Fulton are less than 30 minutes away and they have some attractions (aquarium, Maritime Museum, Fulton Mansion), good restaurants on the water, and shopping.
 Corpus Christi is only 30 minutes down the road and has lots to see and do - great biking along the waterfront, fun nightlife, lots of attractions.
-Click on any of the cities on this map to learn more about what there is to see and do near Marina Beach RV Resort.
+Click on our Port Aransas Map, Fulton/Rockport Map, or Corpus Christi Map to find some fun things to see and do.

 - Overall Rating: